tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - move to california where its not chillin all the time
 - they get educated asF
-- on tet there is explosion downstairs cuz of neighbors and MC claims this is what she has been trained to deal with as refugees - "To run when shit h"
+- on tet there is explosion downstairs cuz of neighbors and MC claims this is what she has been trained to deal with as refugees - "To run when shit hits the fan"

 # Ch 10

+-